 5% and 2% requirement. - The same unit cannot be used to satisfy the 5% and 2% requirement.

 Qualified Accessibility Consultant - Each project selected for allocation is required to retain a qualified accessibility consultant to monitor the project for accessibility compliance.
-The Consultant cannot be a member of the proposed Project Team nor have an "Identify of Interest" with any member of the proposed Project Team.
+Qualified Accessibility Consultants must meet the requirements listed in Appendix F, Accessibility Consultant Qualifications Statement.
+The Consultant cannot be a member of the proposed Project Team nor have an Identify of Interest with any member of the proposed Project Team.

 Developers must contact the qualified accessibility consultant directly and contract to provide the accessibility compliance services.
-All report must include a certification that the report was prepared by an individual who meets qualifications to be considered a "qualified" accessibility consultant as required by the QAP.
+All reports must include a certification that the report was prepared by an individual who meets qualifications to be considered a qualified accessibility consultant as required by the QAP.

-Note: See Appendix F "Accessibility Consultant Qualifications Statement" for DCA minimum accessibility consultant qualification requirements.

-The DCA "qualified" consultant must perform the following:
+The DCA qualified consultant must perform the following:

-A pre-construction "plan and specification review" to determine that the proposed property will meet all required accessibility requirements.
+A pre-construction plan and specification review to determine that the proposed property will meet all required accessibility requirements.
 The Consultant report must be included with the initial construction documents submitted to DCA.
-At a minimum, the report will include the initial comments from the consultant, all documents related to resolution of identified accessibility issues and a "certification" from the consultant that the plans appear to meet all accessibility requirements.
+At a minimum, the report will include the initial comments from the consultant, all documents related to resolution of identified accessibility issues and a certification from the consultant that the plans appear to meet all accessibility requirements.

-Provide at least two "training sessions" to the General Contractor and Subcontractors regarding accessibility requirements.
+Provide at least two training sessions to the General Contractor and Subcontractors regarding accessibility requirements.
 One training must be on site.

-NOTE: A written description of the training sessions and documentation of the events should be maintained.
+A written description of the training sessions and documentation of the events should be maintained.

-An inspection of the construction site after "framing" is completed to determine that the property is following the approved plans and specifications as to accessibility.
+An inspection of the construction site after framing is completed to determine that the property is following the approved plans and specifications as to accessibility.
 DCA must receive a copy of the report issued by the consultant as well as documentation that all issues, if any, have been resolved.

-A final inspection of the property after "completion" of construction to determine that the property has been constructed in accordance with all accessibility requirements.
-DCA must receive a copy of the report issued by the consultant as well as documentation that all issues, if any, have been resolved prior to submission of the project cost certification (see Appendix "Consultant Accessibility Certification" form).
+A final inspection of the property after completion of construction to determine that the property has been constructed in accordance with all accessibility requirements.
+DCA must receive a copy of the report issued by the consultant as well as documentation that all issues, if any, have been resolved prior to submission of the project cost certification (see Appendix Consultant Accessibility Certification form).

-NOTE: The above outlines the DCA QAP minimum Accessibility Consultant work scope requirements.
+The above outlines the DCA QAP minimum Accessibility Consultant work scope requirements.
 It is incumbent upon the Qualified Consultant to arrange enough visits with their client, the LIHTC Developer, to observe all areas of accessibility and to verify completion of recommended corrections.
 The project team should further discuss the scope of the specific project with the Accessibility Consultant to determine the actual number of site visits/reviews the project will require in order to issue the final clearance certification.

 Required Amenities

-Additional Requirements and Amenities for "Senior Projects" (Elderly and Housing for Older Persons) that are more stringent than the requirements for family projects:
+Additional Requirements and Amenities for Senior Projects (Elderly and Housing for Older Persons) that are more stringent than the requirements for family projects:

 Elevators -Must be installed for access to all units above the ground floor.